rickychang/.dotfiles/files/Library/Application Support/Sublime Text 2/Packages/AdvancedNewFile/README.md

 **Default directory:**
 The default directory is specified by the `default_root` setting.
 By default, it will be the top directory of the folders listed in the window.
 If this cannot be resolved, the home directory will be used.
 See [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings) (`default_root`) for more information.

+### Commands with no Default Bindings
+The plugin supports renaming and deleting files.
+However, these are not, by default bound to any key binding.
+For more information on the available commands, see the GitHub [wiki](https://github.com/skuroda/Sublime-AdvancedNewFile/wiki/Commands) page.

+### Adding Commands to Menu
+The plugin does not contain any menu commands by default.
+To add them yourself, please see the GitHub[wiki](https://github.com/skuroda/Sublime-AdvancedNewFile/wiki/Menu-Entries)

 ## Keymaps
 If you have issues with keymaps, consider running [FindKeyConflicts](https://github.com/skuroda/FindKeyConflicts), also available through the package manager.
 Alternatively, set command logging to true by entering `sublime.log_commands(True)` in the Sublime Text console.